ginkgobioworks/ginkgo-ai-client/README.md

 ## Releases

 Make sure the changelog is up to date and the top section reads `Unreleased`.
-Increment the version with the `bumpversion` workflow in Actions - it will update the version everywhere in the repo, create a tag, and trigger a Github release.
-If all looks good, publish to PyPI via the `publish` workflow in Actions.
+Increment the version with the `bumpversion` workflow in Actions - it will update the version everywhere in the repo and create a tag.
+If all looks good, create a release for the tag, it will automatically publish to PyPI.